mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The good news about magical healing is it works at the speed of a spell—once the spell is cast, the effect takes hold.

 Healing magic can mend both Physical and Stun injuries, but not those caused by Drain.
 The leftover taint of wearisome mana prevents the healing magics from connecting to that damaged tissue to heal it.
-As with medkits, net effect can be used to heal 3 points ofStun, Physical, or Overflow Damage per Effect.
+As with medkits, NET EFFECT can be used to heal 3 points ofStun, Physical, or Overflow Damage per EFFECT.
 For more information on casting healing spells, see Magic.

 A character can be healed by Magic only once for any single set of injuries.

 #### Natural Recovery/Medical Assistance (Varies by damage type)

 After all other options have been used, if injury remains, it’s all about rest and possibly some help from a trained medical professional (or just your team medic).
 Rest is simply defined as not engaging in any strenuous physical or mental activity—essentially, anything that involves a dice roll would break your rest.
 Medical attention offers a bonus to the recovery roll.
-If any person trained in Medicine is watching over the character for at least half of their rest period, the wounded individual gains 2 Bonus Effect to the healing tests defined below.
+If any person trained in Medicine is watching over the character for at least half of their rest period, the wounded individual gains 2 Bonus EFFECT to the healing tests defined below.

 To heal Physical Damage, roll `Stamina (1)` once per day.
-Each Effect heals 3 points of Physical Damage after that day of rest.
+Each EFFECT heals 3 points of Physical Damage after that day of rest.

 To heal Stun Damage, roll `Tenacity (1)` once per hour.
 Each hit heals 3 points of Stun Damage after that hour of rest.
 A full 8 hour (Long Rest) rest will recover all lost Stun Health.